IMPORTANT SAFETY INFORMATION

 - Allergies to pig-derived proteins

 Tell your doctor about any other health problems that your child has.
-Give your doctor a complete list of medicines your child is taking.
-Include all nonprescription medicines, vitamins, and herbal supplements that your child is taking.
+Give your doctor a complete list of medicines your child is taking, including all prescription and nonprescription medicines, vitamins, and herbal supplements.

 What is the most important information I should know about Acthar?